bittercoder/BitbucketComments/readme.md

 Currently out of the box it will look back 120 commits only.
 In the future I might make this configurable.

+Please see the [MMBot website](https://github.com/mmbot/mmbot) for more info on what MMBot is (if you don't know already), and a big thanks to [PeteGoo](https://twitter.com/petegoo) for building MMBot :)

 Installation
 ------------